Original video footage and Personal Accounts from veterans of the 1st and 2nd Battalions of the Royal Ulster Rifles of days on and around D-Day 1944

-Original Pathe News Footage of landings.
+Original Pathe News video footage of landings.

 BBC documentary detailing the innovations which helped to make D-Day a success.